lighttigerXIV/catppuccinifier/README.md

 This project gives you a cli and a gui for catppuccinifying your wallpapers.

 > **Note** <br>
-> The cli is avaliable for windows and linux, however the gui is only avaliable for linux
+> The cli is available for windows and linux, however the gui is only available for linux
 <img src="https://user-images.githubusercontent.com/35658492/233171758-54e43920-543b-40a1-953e-dac6e82e97c5.png" width="600" >

 <img src="https://user-images.githubusercontent.com/35658492/233171775-ded264c9-6a76-48a2-bd3b-4913f077bd74.png" width="600">